Velocidex/velociraptor-docs/content/artifact_references/pages/windows.applications.chrome.extensions.md

 description: |
   Fetch Chrome extensions.

-  Chrome extensions are installed into the user&#x27;s home directory.
-We search for manifest.json files in a known path within each system user&#x27;s home directory.
+  Chrome extensions are installed into the user's home directory.
+We search for manifest.json files in a known path within each system user's home directory.
 We then parse the manifest file as JSON.

   Many extensions use locale packs to resolve strings like name and description.
 In this case we detect the default locale and load those locale files.
-We then resolve the extension&#x27;s name and description from there.
+We then resolve the extension's name and description from there.

   ## NOTES: